INTI-CMNB/KiDiff/README.md

 ## Git plug-in

 1. Install the scripts
-2. To initialize a repo just run the *kicad_pcb-diff-init.py* script from the root of the repo.
+2. To initialize a repo just run the *kicad-diff-init.py* script from the root of the repo.
 This will configure the repo to read extra configuration from the *.gitconfig* file.
-It will also associate the *kicad_pcb* file extension with the *kicad_pcb-git-diff.py* script.
+It will also associate the *kicad_pcb* file extension with the *kicad-git-diff.py* script.
-3. The initialization script will create a list of layers to be excluded in the *.kicad_pcb-git-diff* file.
+3. The initialization script will create a list of layers to be excluded in the *.kicad-git-diff* file.
 Review this file and adjust it to your needs.
 Lines starting with *#* will be ignored.

 Once configured the tool will be used every time you do a diff using *git*.

 # Usage

-The *kicad_pcb-git-diff.py* is a plug-in for *git* so you just need to configure *git* and then it becomes transparent.
-If you need to create a diff between two files outside *git* you can use the *kicad_pcb-diff.py* script.
+The *kicad-git-diff.py* is a plug-in for *git* so you just need to configure *git* and then it becomes transparent.
+If you need to create a diff between two files outside *git* you can use the *kicad-diff.py* script.

 You have to provide the name of the two PCBs to be compared.
 The additional command line options are: